duleorlovic/blog/_posts/2016-08-26-background-jobs-and-queues.markdown

 deserialize for us.
 But if you are using directly some jobs (not inherited from ActiveJob::Base) than you should pass object_id.

-Rails provides in-process queuing (it keeps in memory) and you need some backend queuing library to store that to db and later execute.
+Rails provides in-process queuing (it keeps in memory and is running with rails) so if you put byebug it will stop rails process.
+For production you need some
+backend queuing library to store that to db and later execute.
 That process should be started separately from rails.

 # Sidekiq